sajomac/AutoTree/README.md

 ### Data Preprocessing
 - Handles missing values
 - Corrects skewness in data
-- Removes collinear columns
+- Handles highly collinear columns
 - Encodes categorical variables
+- The user can remove columns that contain unwanted information

 ### Model Training
 - Supports both regression and classification tasks
+- Estimates a reasonable set of hyperparameters based on the dataset provided
+- Performs a grid search to determine optimal hyperparameters
 - Uses Lasso in the event of overfitting
-- Iteratively reduces model complexity and PCA retained variance if overfitting persists
+- Additionally: iteratively reduces model complexity and PCA retained variance if overfitting persists
+- Performs k-fold cross validation on final model

 ### Feature Importance
 - Provides permutation-based feature importance analysis